 Major depression has specific symptoms that last longer than two weeks.

-This information will help you and your doctor find out if you are feeling normal sadness or have a depressive disorder.
+This information will help you and your doctor find out if you are feeling normal sadness or have depression.

-Checking for depression may be repeated at times when stress increases, such as when cancer gets worse or comes back after treatment.
+Checking for depression may be repeated at times when stress increases, such as if cancer gets worse or if it comes back after treatment.

 Physical exams, mental exams, and lab tests are used to diagnose depression.

 In addition to talking with you, your doctor may do the following to check for depression: